awsdocs/amazon-s3-developer-guide/doc_source/HTTPPOSTForms.md

 The enclosure type \(enctype\) must be specified and must be set to multipart/form\-data for both file uploads and text area uploads\.
 For more information, go to [RFC 1867](http://www.ietf.org/rfc/rfc1867.txt)\.

 **Example**
-The following example is a form declaration for the bucket "awsexamplebucket"\.
+The following example is a form declaration for the bucket "awsexamplebucket1"\.

 ```
-1. <form action="https://awsexamplebucket.s3.us-west-1.amazonaws.com/" method="post"
+1. <form action="https://awsexamplebucket1.s3.us-west-1.amazonaws.com/" method="post"
 2.
 3. enctype="multipart/form-data">
 ```

-## HTML Form Fields<a name="HTTPPOSTFormFields"></a>
+## HTML form fields<a name="HTTPPOSTFormFields"></a>

 The following table describes fields that can be used within an HTML form\.